Finding a Top Financial Advisor Firm in Honolulu, Hawaii

 Cadinha & Co.
 Background

-Cadinha works with both individual and institutional investors, providing them with investment management services, a managed allocation portfolio (MAP) and global portfolio strategies (GPS).
-It also offers financial planning and consulting and wrap fee programs.
+Cadinha offers investment management services, which include managed allocation portfolio (MAP) and global portfolio strategies (GPS).
+It also provides financial planning and consulting and wrap fee programs

 Cadinha & Co.
 Investment Strategy

-Cadinha & Co. provides its investment management services and crafts its investment strategies based on the individual needs of each of its clients.
+Cadinha & Co. crafts investment strategies based on the individual needs of each of its clients.
 Advisors at the firm meet with all new clients to first determine their investment profile.
 This involves compiling information on their financial situation, investment objectives, tolerance for risk and any other relevant information.

 Advisors at Cadinha use a range of investments to populate client portfolios.
 These include stocks, warrants, commercial paper, certificates of deposit (CDs), government securities, currencies, commodities, real estate investment trusts (REITs), exchange-traded funds (ETFs) and mutual funds.
 To evaluate potential investments, advisors use top-down, fundamental and technical analysis.